eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

             // Okay, at this point, the 'retry-ability' of the
             // transaction really depends on your application logic,
             // whether or not you're using autocommit (in this case
-            // not), and whether you're using transacational storage
+            // not), and whether you're using transactional storage
             // engines
             //
             // For this example, we'll assume that it's _not_ safe